cloudblue/connect-eaas-core/docs/tutorials/quickstart/fulfillment_automation.md

 ## Api Hostname

-The wizard will propose by default the hostname of the Connect production environment:
+The wizard will propose to use a hostname of the Connect production environment by default:

 ![Wizard project host](../../images/cli/extension_api_hostname.png)

 ## Api Key

-The wizard will propose to use the same Api Key you used to configure your vendor account in the CLI:
+The wizard will propose to use the same *Api Key* that is configured for your vendor account:

 ![Wizard project ApiKey](../../images/cli/extension_api_key.png)

 ## Environment ID

-Fill the environment ID with the value you copied from the `Local Access` widget of your extension:
+Use your copied `environment ID` value from the `Local Access` widget of the details screen:

 ![Wizard project environment](../../images/cli/extension_environment_id.png)

 ## Extension type

-Select `Fulfillment Automation`:
+Select `Fulfillment Automation` for this scenario:

 ![Wizard extension type](../../images/cli/extension_type.png)

 ## Extension features

-Choose `Events Processing` to generate a `Events Application` class:
+Choose `Events Processing` to generate an `Events Application` class:

 ![Wizard extension features](../../images/cli/extension_features_ff.png)

 ## Event categories

-Select the categories of events you want to handle:
+Select categories of events you want to handle:

 ![Wizard extension events categories](../../images/cli/extension_event_categories.png)

 ## Background events

-Choose the background events you are interested in:
+Choose your required background events:

 ![Wizard extension background](../../images/cli/extension_background_events.png)

 ## Interactive events

-Choose the interactive events you are interested in:
+Choose interactive events you are interested in:

 ![Wizard extension interactive](../../images/cli/extension_interactive_events.png)

 ## Environment variables

-If your extension will need some configuration in order to run choose `yes` to generate an example of environment variables:
+In case your extension should use environment variables, choose `yes` to generate example environment variables:

 ![Wizard extension variables](../../images/cli/extension_variables_example.png)

 ## Summary

-The wizard will show a summary with the answers you provided:
+As a result, the wizard will provide a summary with your selected options:

 ![Wizard summary](../../images/cli/extension_summary.png)

-Select `Create` then press ++enter++, the extension project will be generated.
+Select `Create` and press ++enter++ to generate your extension project.

 ## Run your extension locally

-To run your extension locally first of all you have to build the docker image for your extension.
+In order to run your extension locally, it is required to build a docker image for your extension.

-Go to the project folder the CLI just generated and run:
+Go to your generated project folder and run:

 ```
 $ docker compose build
 ```

-Then to run your extension execute:
+Thereafter, use the following command to execute your extension:

 ```
 $ docker compose up <your_extension_slug>_dev
 ```

 !!! success "Congratulations"
-    Go to the Connect UI `DevOps` module details page of your extension, click the :material-refresh: button you will see your extension up and running!
+    Go to your extension details page via the Connect UI `DevOps` module and click the :material-refresh: button to see your extension up and running!